London Docklands Development Corporation: Formation

-Operation 1981-1994
+Operation 1981–1994

 LDDC's first chief executive was Reg Ward, a former chief executive of Hereford and Worcester County Council and Hammersmith and Fulham London Borough Council.
 Ward said if he had created some grand plan..."we would still be debating and nothing would have got built.
 Instead, we have gone for an organic, market-driven approach, responding pragmatically to each situation."

-Billingsgate Market had already relocated from the City to Docklands, and this was thought to be typical of the type of industry which might be accommodated.
+Billingsgate Market had relocated from the City to Docklands in 1982, and this was thought to be typical of the type of industry which might be accommodated.

 However, Docklands was close to the City of London and this made it an attractive secondary office location as well as a possible site for riverside residential development to accommodate the phenomenon of yuppies, the young high-income single-person households created by new jobs in the financial services industry.
 In the first few years of LDDC's operation several offices and flats schemes were given the go ahead including on Heron Quays and Surrey Quays.
 Many of these buildings demonstrated unique architecture, such as the Baltic Quay building in the Surrey Docks.

 LDDC's success was due to seizing opportunity and making maximum use of its assets.
 When faced with a large amount of redundant railway infrastructure, the LDDC created a cheap light rail scheme, the Docklands Light Railway to make use of it.
 This in turn made the whole area more accessible to the public and helped create the conditions for further development.

 When American/Swiss banker Michael von Clemm visited West India Docks looking for a restaurant site, he became interested in the idea of building a back office.
 Reg Ward jumped on this and the resulting scheme became the successful Canary Wharf development.
 This development far exceeded initial projections for growth in the Royal Docks, and Canary Wharf developer Olympia and York proposed an extension of the Jubilee line to serve the site.
 Beginning construction in 1993, the Jubilee Line Extension opened in 1999 after the end of the LDDC.

 The LDDC tapped into the boom in air travel by creating a small business airport making use of the vast open spaces of the Royal Docks.
 London City Airport became a fast-growing and popular airport.

 During the 1980s private housing was developed in Docklands which with some minor exceptions were the first to be built in the area.
 Soon many people from outside the area saw the opportunity of buying a house close to the city at what appeared to be cheap prices.
 On many of the developments, local council tenants were given first opportunities to buy at discounted prices, but this led to a number of abuses.